 A financial asset is measured at fair value through profit and loss if it does not meet the amortised cost criteria.
-Financial assets held at fair value through profit or loss are initially recognised at fair value, with transaction costs being recognised in the income statement as incurred.
-Subsequently, they are measured at fair value with gains and losses recognised in the income statement as they arise.
+Financial assets held at fair value through profit or loss are initially recognised at fair value, with transaction costs being recognised in profit or loss as incurred.
+Subsequently, they are measured at fair value with gains and losses recognised in profit or loss as they arise.